Tanjy55/tp/docs/UserGuide.md

 This user guide provides step-by-step instructions with examples on how to use Quotely, a CLI based application to help you create quotes efficiently and cleanly.

-V1.0 usage starts from the main menu, and enters the quotation menu when creating or editing a quote.
+Usage starts from the main menu, and enters the quotation menu when creating or editing a quote.
 The user may return to the main menu by finishing or deleting the quote.

 ## Quick Start